renewboy/SCP-Entry-Loom-of-Fate/README.md

 ## 🎮 Features

 *   **Infinite Narrative Generation**: Enter *any* SCP number (e.g., SCP-173, SCP-682) or URL.
-The AI analyzes the official documentation and generates a unique containment breach or exploration scenario.
+The AI conducts real-time research to generate unique containment breach or exploration scenarios.
-*   **Role-Playing System**: Play as a Researcher, D-Class Personnel, MTF Operative, or even the SCP object itself.
-The narrative adapts to your clearance level and perspective.
+*   **Role-Playing System**: Choose from over 30 roles including Researcher, D-Class, MTF Operative, Site Director, or even a Reality Bender.
+The narrative adapts to your clearance level and professional knowledge.
-*   **Hume Field Stability Mechanic**: Monitor the reality stability of your session.
-Low stability triggers visual hallucinations, audio anomalies, and eventually, reality collapse.
+*   **Hume Field Stability Mechanic**: Monitor reality stability.
+Low stability triggers visual hallucinations, chromatic aberration glitches, audio sirens, and eventually, "Reality Collapse."
+*   **Comprehensive After-Action Report (AAR)**: Upon completion, receive a detailed evaluation including operational rank (S to F), numerical score, psychological profiling, and feedback from in-universe factions like the GOC or O5 Council.
+*   **Post-Game Inquiry**: Utilize the remaining neural link to ask the Narrator up to 3 follow-up questions about the session's events or hidden lore.
+*   **Incident Documentation**: Export your entire adventure, including the stability chart and performance analysis, as a professional PDF "Incident Report."
-*   **Immersive Terminal UI**: CRT scanlines, particle text effects, glitch art artifacts, and screen shattering animations create a tense atmosphere.
+*   **Immersive Sensory Feedback**: Features CRT scanlines, interactive particle text, procedural audio, and dynamic glitch art that intensifies as stability drops.
-*   **Real-time Visuals**: The game dynamically generates atmospheric background images and visual logs of entities using Gemini's image generation capabilities.
-*   **World Line Causal Graph**: At the end of a session, review a branching timeline of your choices and export the generated Incident Report as a PDF.
 *   **Bilingual Support**: Fully localized for English and Chinese.

 ## 🚀 Getting Started